arthist-lmu/artigo/STRUCTURE.md

 by Django REST framework (which is also used by the backend).

 ## web
 This container starts an Apache web server that uses the generated [Vue.js](https://vuejs.org/) files to act as a web client.
 For visual appeal it has the [vuetify](https://vuejs.org/) UI-framework installed, in addition to [vue-router](https://router.vuejs.org/) for routing.
 It uses [Axios](https://axios-http.com/) to communicate with the backend.
+For performance reasons [webpack](https://webpack.js.org/) is used to bundle modules.

 # Authentification